COGS18/COGS18.github.io/_build/materials/19-OpenSource.md

 ## Licenses

 <div class="alert alert-success">
-The details of how an open-source project can be used are detailed in it's `license` which explicitly states it's terms of use.
+The details of how an open-source project can be used are detailed in it's `license`, which explicitly states it's terms of use.
 </div>

 ## Open Source Developers